nealcaren/fightordie/_build/html/_sources/Volumes/22/03/tulsa_riots.md

 The national secretary then took further action.
 He sent the following telegram to President Warren G. Harding in Washington:

-> The National Association for the Advancement of Colored People feels that an utterance from you at this time on the violence. and reign of terror at Tulsa, Okla., would have an inestimable effect not only upon that situation but upon the whole country.
+> The National Association for the Advancement of Colored People feels that an utterance from you at this time on the violence. and reign of terror at Tulsa, Okla., would have an inestimable effect not only upon that situation but upon the whole country.   <p> <span class="small-caps">James Weldon Johnson</span>
-> &nbsp;
-> <span class="small-caps">James Weldon Johnson</span>

 President Harding replied through his secretary on June 7 as follows: